 For example, in the B2C market, if someone is searching for “shipping costs,” they’re probably trying to mail their Aunt Margaret a sweater for Christmas.
 But you’re targeting the business that’s calculating their shipping costs for 25 pallets of printing paper!
 Aunt Margaret is nowhere to be found in this interaction.

-This takes a different approach, and your keyword research goals will be different than your B2C competitors.
+This takes a different approach, and your keyword research goals will be different from your B2C competitors.
 So, when it comes to SEO marketing and organic traffic, the basic concepts are the same.
 For you, however, you’ll want to ensure that the keywords you choose have the right intent for your target audience.

 Your website is at the heart of your B2B SEO strategy.
 As such, you must invest time and resources to ensure it’s optimized to rank high.
 To do so: